OncoMate® MSI Dx Analysis System

 Important MSI Publications and Guidelines

-Microsatellite instability resulting from deficiencies in DNA mismatch repair (MMR) can occur due to mutations (sporadic or germline) or hypermethylation of MMR genes.
-These changes disrupt expression of functional MMR proteins, allowing replication errors to accumulate across the genome.
+Microsatellite instability has become an increasingly relevant tool in genetic and immuno-oncology research.
+Deficiencies in DNA mismatch repair (MMR) can be caused by hereditary, germline mutations or hypermethylation.
+Either mechanism disrupts expression of functional MMR proteins, allowing replication errors to accumulate across the genome.
 Global genomic mutations disrupt normal cellular function, which leads to unchecked growth and cancers but also produces novel proteins.
-Instability, or mutations, of mononucleotide repeat microsatellite sequences are particularly sensitive to replication errors and can be the first evidence of MMR deficiency.
-Individuals with Lynch syndrome, the primary hereditary tumor syndrome associated with MSI-H, have an inherited defect which disrupts normal MMR function, making these individuals predisposed for the development of certain cancers, including colorectal cancers.
-MSI status has a long history of aiding in the identification of patients who may benefit from additional genetic testing to identify whether or not they are a Lynch syndrome carrier.
+These “foreign” proteins can be immunogenic, recruiting immune effector cells to that tissue.
+Instability, or mutations, of mononucleotide repeat microsatellite sequences are particularly sensitive to replication errors and can be the first evidence of an MMR deficiency.

 Promega medical affairs image